csgong/blog/source/javascript/es6/es6_collections.md

 let myMap = new Map().set('yes', true).set('no', false);
 strMapToObj(myMap) //=> { yes: true, no: false }
 ```

+> It should be noted that elements in map and set can be iterated with the order of their insertion.

 # Additional resources

 >[MDN Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)